 The National Human Rights Committee of Qatar has a wide mandate to protect and promote human rights.

-Article 2 of the Decree sets out the Committee's mandate, which gives it responsibility to:
+Article 3 of the Decree sets out the Committee's mandate, which gives it responsibility:

-- Cooperate with international and regional organisations concerned with human rights and freedoms and to participate in related international events.
+- To cooperate with international, regional, and national organizations concerned with human rights and freedoms and to participate in related international events.

 Dr. Ali Bin Samikh Al-Marri

 SH Khalid Ben Jassem Al-Thani

 Dr. Mohd.
 Ben Ghanim Al-Ali

 Issa Ben Rashid Mohd Al-Kaabi

 - Two men walking to prayers - Omar Chatriwala, Flickr; http://bit.ly/1IINfkz